-- Fill each of the tarts about three-quarters full with the corn syrup mixture.
+- Fill each of the tarts about two-thirds full with the corn syrup mixture.

 - Bake for 12 minutes.
 The filling should be bubbly and the crust golden brown.

-- Let the tarts stand for about 1 minute on a wire rack.
+- Let the muffin tin stand for about 1 minute on a wire rack.

 - Then remove the tarts from the muffin tins to prevent sticking.

-- Continue to let the individual tarts cool on the wire rack.
+- Put the individual tarts back on the wire rack and let cool completely.

 - If you want to make your own tart shells, use our No Fail Pastry recipe.
 There is a difference between Canadian and American flour so the measurements to make pastry are different depending on which one you use.
 Our recipe will help to figure out what you need.
 You can choose either the “really easy” or the “really good” version of the recipe, but the latter works best with these tarts.

-- If you want to try a twist on the traditional Canadian butter tart recipe, substitute maple syrup for the corn syrup which gives it a slightly different flavor..
+- For a twist on the traditional Canadian butter tart recipe, substitute maple syrup for the corn syrup which gives it a slightly different flavor.

-Have comments or questions on our traditional Canadian butter tarts recipe?
+Have comments or questions on our classic Canadian butter tarts recipe?
 Tell us in the section below.

 This post was originally published on May 12, 2016 but was updated with new content on December 13, 2023.